 At 6’11, Filipowski is essentially a Swiss Army knife on both sides of the floor.
 Defensively able to play in multiple pick and roll schemes will provide value as a help defender and on the glass.
 Filipowski’s lack of rim protection does hamper his defensive upside.
 However, he still projects as a slight plus on that end of the floor.

-Offensively he can attack mismatches off the dribble and play in the post.
+Offensively, he can attack mismatches off the dribble and play in the post.
 He can operate with finesse and aggression when the moment calls for one or the other.
 Making the proper tweaks to his jump shot mechanics to be a consistent shooter from behind the arc will be essential for him to be a positive impact player on the offensive side of the ball.
 However, it is hard to envision him not being a versatile role player in the NBA.